Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Methods

+Given this definition of academic preparedness, our approach for measuring preparedness-adjusted racial disparities in AP math consists of the following three steps, adapting the approach described in \citet{jung-et-al2019} to our setting.

-\subsection{Step 2.
+\subsection{Step 1.
 Estimating academic preparedness}

-In general, it is challenging to estimate \(\mu_i\) for every student, as not every student enrolls in the advanced course and not every student who enrolls in the advanced course takes the assessment.
-That is, we only have information about the potential outcome \(r(1,1)\) for students who in reality took the advanced course and took the assessment---we refer to these students as \textit{complete information} students, and all other students as \textit{incomplete information} students.
-If we assume, however, that conditional on observed covariates, assessment passage potential outcomes are independent of actual enrollment and assessment-taking decisions (i.e., that both enrollment and assessment-taking decisions are \textit{conditionally ignorable}), then we can estimate academic preparedness accurately for each student using observed data \(\Omega\) \cite{jung-et-al2019}.
-Formally, if we assume:
+Using detailed longitudinal data, we fit a flexible machine learning model to estimate, for each student, the \textit{ex-ante} probability that they would pass an AP math exam if they were to both enroll in an AP math course and take an AP math exam in grades 11 or 12 (\(\mu_i\)).
+It is challenging to estimate this probability accurately for every student, as not every student enrolls in AP math courses and not every student who enrolls in the advanced course takes AP math exams.
+That is, in the data, we only have full information on exam passage outcomes for students who, in reality, took AP math courses and AP math exams---we refer to these students as \textit{complete information} students, and all other students as \textit{incomplete information} students.
+If we assume, however, that conditional on observed covariates, exam passage potential outcomes are independent of actual AP enrollment and AP exam-taking decisions (i.e., that both enrollment and exam-taking decisions are \textit{conditionally ignorable}), then we can estimate academic preparedness accurately for each student using observed data \cite{jung-et-al2019}.